 When the potential customer has been attracted to the site, the next step is to convert them into leads, usually starting with gathering their contact information.
 It’s important at this stage to show meaningful content that provides the audience with what they’re looking for.
 Often times converting a seeker to a paying customer is a long process, but inbound marketing helps you meet the customer where they’re at in the buying process, and get them to reach out to you when they’re educated on your offering.

 The third step is a crucial one because it’s where the lead is turned into a customer.
 However, your marketing efforts don’t end here.
-Direct marketing materials such as targeted email, physical mail, catalogs, landing pages, and even coupons sent to the contact information they provide will help push them over the threshold from visitor to paying customer.
+Direct marketing materials such as targeted email, physical mail, catalogs, landing pages, and even coupons sent to the contact information they provide will help push them over the threshold from visitors to paying customers.

 Satisfying the customer is an ongoing process.
 You want to keep them coming back, right?
 As HubSpot, one of the leading authorities on inbound marketing claims, “It’s about adding value at every stage in your customer’s journey with you.”
 Continue promoting engaging content to turn a customer into a brand-loyal customer.
 Engaging content can be in the form of videos, blogs, webinars, special email lists, helpful tips and tricks, interactive social media platforms, even fun infographics.

 If you can master these four steps, your business will be on the fast track to success.
 Just remember, inbound marketing is all about creating meaningful content that addresses the customer’s needs and continues to satisfy.
 If you have any additional questions, please contact the Tomo360 team.